christian-schab/activepieces-serverless-terraform/README.md

 ```
 terraform apply
 ```
-Spinning-up all components can take 10-15 minutes.
-Please be patient ...
+Spinning-up all components takes typically 15-20 minutes.
+Please be patient 🧘🏻‍ ...

 ### 4. Launch Browser
 The terraform apply ends with the output of an endpoint.